Early Childhood Special Education ,Certificate

 Disability, Early Childhood, Early Intervention, Kindergarten, Pre-K, Preschool, Special Education, children, youth

-Earn your teaching credential, then go make a profound difference in the lives of young children who have diverse learning abilities and needs.
+Earn your teaching credential and make a profound difference in the lives of young children who have diverse learning abilities and needs.

-The certificate in early childhood special education prepares students to work with young children who have a disability or who are at risk of developing one.
+The certificate program in early childhood special education prepares students to work with young children, birth through age 8 or grade 3, who have a disability or are at risk of developing one.

 Students develop foundational knowledge of child development, including child development theories and best practices.
 They learn how to: